Olafur Eliasson: a quasi political interview

 Celebrated for creating atmospheric conditions with an artificial sun at London’s Tate Modern in 2003 and an immense interventionist exhibition at the Palace of Versaille in 2016, Olafur Eliasson mixes aesthetics with science and architecture to make magical works of art.
 Born in Denmark to Icelandic parents, Eliasson grew up with both a Scandinavian sense of values and a love of the environment.
-Conceptual Fine Arts recently spoke with the artist — who is presenting his refugee-assisting Green Light project at this year’s Venice Biennale — about the experimental nature of his art and the immersive works in his current show at Tanya Bonakdar Gallery and at MoMA in New York.
+Conceptual Fine Arts spoke with the artist about the experimental nature of his art and the immersive works in his shows at Tanya Bonakdar Gallery and at MoMA in New York in 2017.

 How important is experimentation to the development of your work?